Academy Member Inducted 2008Map & Directions

 Greensboro, North Carolina and American Bar Associations; North Carolina State Bar;Litigation and Alternative Dispute Resolution Sections of the North Carolina and American Bar Associations

-Effective 2021 - $250.00 per hour for mediation services ($350.00 per hour for professional negligence, eminent domain, construction litigation, business litigation, estate litigation, wrongful death and catastrophic injury); $300.00 per hour for all arbitration services; 2.5 hour minimum for 1/2 day, and 5.0 hour minimum for all day; $250.00 per hour for travel outside of Greensboro. $250.00 administrative fee is charged in every case, even if it is not mediated or arbitrated.
-This fee covers the cost of opening and closing the file, processing the designation and reporting the result to the Court or Industrial Commission.
+Effective May 15, 2023 - $295.00 per hour for mediation services ($350.00 per hour for complex litigation including professional negligence, eminent domain, construction litigation, business litigation, insurance coverage, estate litigation, products liability, wrongful death, and major personal injury); 2.5 hour minimum for 1/2 day, and 5.0 hour minimum for all day; $250.00 per hour for travel outside of Greensboro. $295.00 administrative fee is charged in every case, even if it is not mediated.
+This fee covers the cost of opening and closing the file, processing the designation, and reporting the result to the Court or Industrial Commission.

-A cancellation fee will be charged if mediation or arbitration is cancelled, as follows:
+A cancellation fee will be charged if mediation is cancelled, as follows:

-Cancellation or postponement within 30 days of scheduled mediation or arbitration: 1/2 day cancellation fee - $250; full day cancellation fee - $350.
-Cancellation or postponement within 10 days of scheduled mediation or arbitration: 1/2 day cancellation fee - $350; full day cancellation fee - $500.
+Cancellation or postponement within 30 days of scheduled mediation: 1/2-day cancellation fee is $295, and a full day cancellation fee is $375.
+Cancellation or postponement within 10 days of scheduled mediation: 1/2 day cancellation fee is $375; full day cancellation fee is $550.